 Emphasize your most relevant projects and initiatives

-While it’s important to be proud of your work, you need to consider its relevance.
+While being proud of your work is important, you need to consider its relevance.
 Projects from 10 years ago may not be as interesting to prospective employers as more recent ones.
 If this applies to you, I advise limiting the number of projects you display to the most recent ones, primarily those most relevant to the job target.
 You can also create a supplementary file that lists your projects and modify them as needed.

 You can apply this same approach when listing other professional recognition, including publications, patents, speaking engagements, board membership, etc.